 In person absentee voting will be available at your County Election Board on the Thursday (8am to 6pm), and Friday (8am to 6pm) before each election.
 If it is a Federal or State election, in person absentee voting will also be available on the Saturday (9am to 2pm) before the election.

-Early Voting is now available for all Rhode Island voters!
+Early Voting is now available!
 Early voting takes place in the 20 days before the Election and takes place at your city or town hall during their regular business hours.
 Just be sure to bring your photo ID with you in order to cast your ballot.
 Otherwise, early voting is very similar to Election Day voting at your polling location.

 You can vote early in person by visiting your county voter registration office and completing an application for absentee ballot.
 You may then vote absentee in person until 5pm on the day before the election.

 Early Voting begins 46 days before the election (in-person absentee voting) and ends the day before Election Day.

 Early voting is available and no excuse is required.
 The early voting period for generally begins 20 days before and ends 5 days before Election Day.
 For the Presidential Preference Primary, the early voting ends 7 days before the election.
 There is no Early Voting on holidays, however, Saturday Early Voting is available.

 You should bring your voter registration card plus an acceptable photo ID when you vote early.